Best Wedges for High Handicappers & Beginners in 2023

 Cavity Back

-A cavity-back wedge is similar to a cavity-back iron in that it has multiple pieces that constructs the head.
 The cavity-back iron is typically hollow with a thin face to maximize swing speed.
 The back side of the head is scooped out, replaced by lighter materials that dampen vibration.

 Cavity-back irons have larger soles, when compared to blades, to improve turf interaction and make it easier for the golfer to launch the golf ball into the air.